 - Most of your divorce-related debts, including property settlement debts, alimony, and child support are not dischargeable.

 - Debts which resulted from intentional or malicious injury to another person or property and the creditor files a complaint with the bankruptcy court.

 - Education loans are very difficult to discharge and most debtors will not qualify for the rare exception given to those individuals who can prove undue hardship.

 - If you injured someone or their property while driving under the influence any of your resulting debts from the accident are not dischargeable.

 There are also good reasons to file bankruptcy with your spouse assuming you are both struggling with debt.
 The reasons include: saving money on legal and filing fees, attending one meeting of creditors, dealing with the same attorney and filing just one petition.
-There may also be reasons why a husband and wife may want to file separately.
-Seek counsel.
+As there may also be reasons why a husband and wife may want to file separately, it is strongly advised that you seek legal counsel.

 If you have ongoing medical expenses from an injury or illness, you should wait until all anticipated costs have been billed.